Quantum Optical Signatures of Band Topology in Solid-State High Harmonics: One-dimensional Su-Schrieffer-Heeger

 \section{One-dimensional Su-Schrieffer-Heeger}

 As the first example of our general quantum HHG formalism we choose the one-dimensional Su-Schrieffer-Heeger (1D SSH) model as the simplest and canonical model of a topological insulator in one dimension~\cite{PhysRevLett.42.1698}.
 Its topological properties in the static case have been studied in detail~\cite{PhysRevB.100.075437, Meier}.
 Moreover, its periodically driven version has been used to analyze Floquet phases~\cite{10.1038/s42005-024-01908}.
+Finally, this system has already been used in the HHG problem~\cite{lange2026edgestates}.

 In light of the HHG problem, the model can be viewed as a coupled-cavity array with a bipartite lattice structure and temporally modulated hopping strengths with only one photonic polarization along the chain, as depicted in Fig.~\ref{fig:1dssh}(a).
 In the static case the Hamiltonian can be written as